Woman with narcolepsy type 1 fixing her collar in a bathroom mirror

 What are the differences between narcolepsy types 1 and 2?

-Narcolepsy Type 1 (NT1)
+Narcolepsy type 1 (NT1) or narcolepsy with cataplexy

-• Loss of orexin
+• There is a loss of orexin

 • Cataplexy (sudden muscle weakness that can be triggered by strong emotion) is present.
 Cataplexy can range from drooping facial muscles to losing balance and falling down